 All four of my kids have been that newborn with sticky eye, yet it is something no one told me about before my baby arrived.
 Now I am not sure that the medical term is newborn sticky eye or newborn gunky eye, but I am not a medical professional so I am going with that!!
 This is an important point to stress though; I am a mom just like you, an experienced mummy, but not a doctor so if you are concerned do check with the professionals.

-If you are sitting there this morning typing in my newborn has sticky eyes – don’t panic!
-As the short answer is that sticky eye in newborn babies is very normal.
-So there is rarely a need to panic, but it can also be a sign of a bacterial infection (Conjunctivitis).
+If you are sitting there this morning typing in newborn sticky eye – don’t panic!
+As the short answer is that sticky eyes in newborn babies is very normal.
+It is even more typical with C Section babies as they haven’t been forced through the birth canal so have more excess mucus to get rid of when they are newborns.
+There is rarely a need to panic if you have a sticky eye newborn, but this can also be a sign of a bacterial infection (Conjunctivitis).
 Again this does require a panic, but probably a trip to the GP.
 Having said that, with newborn babies I am not sure you can ever be too careful so I would always check with your GP, Health Visitor or Paediatrician to be sure.